10 knowledge MUSTS for entrepreneurs

 In 1959, in his seminal book ‘Landmarks of Tomorrow’ the management guru Peter Drucker first used the term ‘knowledge worker’.
 He was convinced that knowledge was a more crucial economic resource than labour, land or financial assets.
 If you check out the term ‘knowledge worker’ in Wikipedia it states that they are workers whose main capital is knowledge.
 Examples include software engineers, physicians, pharmacists, architects, engineers, scientists, design thinkers, public accountants, lawyers, and academics, and any other white-collar worker, whose line of work requires them to "think for a living".

 I believe the term is broader than that and goes back to the work that Dr Edwards Deming and Joseph Juran did in the Japanese automotive industry after World War Two where they introduced the concept of Kaizen or continuous improvement.
 This approach recognized that assembly workers on the factory floor - the antithesis of a conventional view of “knowledge workers” - were in fact essential to performance improvement for the company.

 But let’s relate this to you as an entrepreneur - what fundamental knowledge do you need to have for running your company, SME or start up?

-3 - you must create an environment where staff (and stakeholders) are better motivated, thus helping to bring about change and continuous improvement.
+- You must create an environment where staff (and stakeholders) are better motivated, thus helping to bring about change and continuous improvement.

-8 - As an entrepreneur, you should be able to manage P&L tightly, and be able to evaluate opportunities verses risk.
+- As an entrepreneur, you should be able to manage P&L tightly, and be able to evaluate opportunities versus risk.

 In Deming’s words “give the workforce a chance to work with pride and the three per cent that apparently don’t care will erode itself by peer pressure”.